webpack/webpack.js.org/src/content/configuration/configuration-languages.md

 T> `ts-node` can resolve a `tsconfig.json` file using the environment variable provided by `tsconfig-path`.

-Then set the environment variable `process.env.TS_NODE_PROJECT` provided by `tsconfig-path` like so:
+Then set the environment variable `process.env.TS_NODE_PROJECT` provided by `tsconfig-paths` like so:

 __package.json__